Step by Step Instructions for Artists from a Top Museum Store Manager

 3. If You’re Serious About Museum Stores, Join the Club

-Accessing the names, never mind the email addresses of managers at larger museum stores can be like trying to break in and rob Fort Knox.
+Accessing the names, never mind the email addresses of managers at larger museum stores is nearly impossible.

 If you want to create a major income stream by selling to multiple museum stores consider paying the fee to join the world’s biggest trade association for museum shop professionals–the M.S.A.